Positive braid knots of maximal topological 4-genus: Characterisation by forbidden minors

 \section{Characterisation by forbidden minors}

-In the previous section, we established a characterisation of positive braid knots with maximal topological 4--genus by the forbidden surface minors $\widetilde{T},\widetilde{E},\widetilde{X}$ and $\widetilde{Y}$.
+In the previous section, we established a characterisation of positive braid knots with maximal topological 4-genus by the forbidden surface minors $\widetilde{T},\widetilde{E},\widetilde{X}$ and $\widetilde{Y}$.
+More precisely, we used all minors in the case of braid index 3, while we only needed the minor $\widetilde{X}$ in the case of minimal positive braid index $\ge 4$.
 Another way to think of this is that for positive braid knots, genus defect $g-g_4 \le 0$ is characterised by these four forbidden minors.
 A natural question to ask is whether a similar result holds for larger genus defect.

 \begin{que} For positive braid knots, can genus defect $g-g_4 \le c$ be characterised by finitely many forbidden surface minors for any $c\ge0$? \end{que}

 As noted by Baader and Dehornoy~\cite{BaDe}, this is implied by Higman's Lemma if we restrict ourselves to positive braids of index bounded by some natural number $n$.
 A possible way of dealing with Question~\ref{characterisation} in the unbounded case could be to give a positive answer to the following question, which can be thought of as a strengthening of Proposition~\ref{index4_prop}.